AustinSnyd3r/FitFastAI/README.md

 2. **Nutritional Guidance**: Custom meal suggestions and dietary advice powered by perplexity-sourced nutritional information.
 3. **Progress Tracking**: Easy-to-use interface for logging workouts and monitoring health metrics.
 4. **AI Health Coach**: Virtual assistant providing motivation, tips, and answering health-related questions.
+5. **Integration with Wearables**: Sync with popular fitness trackers for more accurate data collection.

 ## How It Works